patrick-kidger/patdb/README.md

 ### To open a debugger 'post mortem', after an error hits the top level:

 When running a file: `python -m patdb foo.py`.
+When running a script: `python -m patdb -c "import foo; foo.bar()"`.
 When running interactively: call `breakpoint()` after the error has returned you to the REPL.
 (Assuming you've set the environment variable as above.)

 ## Commands